Why study Health and Human Performance: Concentration Healthcare Management at APSU?

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.
 HHP students will participate in a semester long 12 credit hour internship.

-What Do Healthcare Management Majors Do After Graduation?
+What Do Health and Human Performance: Concentration Healthcare Management Majors Do After Graduation?

 HHP: Healthcare Management majors go on to pursue many different paths: